Friday, August 1, 2025

 As I said before I happen to be a Zionist for Secular reasons but no longer hold the Bible Prophecy expectations associated with “Christian Zionism”, especially not its Futurist Premillennial Dispensationalist forms.

-I'm not inherently hostile to the idea that Modern Israel could have a role to play in the Bible Prophecies I view as not already fulfilled yet.
+I'm not inherently hostile to the idea that Modern Israel could have a role to play in the few Bible Prophecies I view as not already fulfilled yet.
 But I don’t expect a Third Temple or some revival where they all convert to Christianity prior to The Parousia.
-When it happens The Parousia will affect every nation, so if you are in Israel when it happens you will have a unique view of it.
+When it happens The Parousia will affect every nation, so if you are in Israel when it happens you will have an arguably special front row seat view of it, but every eye will see Him.

 Conservative Evangelicals have a tendency to side with the Revisionist Maximalists in terms of what the borders of Israel should be, but I’ve debunked that reasoning on my other blog.

-What bugs me about the Eschatology of Christian Zionists is how they twist Ezekiel 37 in order to make it about 1948.
+What really bugs me about the Eschatology of many Christian Zionists is how they twist Ezekiel 37 in order to make it about 1948.

 While contemporary Christian Zionism is viewed as mostly the domain of Pre-Trib Dispensationalism, it began among Puritans with a predominantly Historicist Eschatology.
 However the most consistently hostile to Zionism is Full Preterism.
 All forms of Christian Zionism exist in frameworks that are supposed to be built on stressing a literal physical bodily view of the General Resurrection of The Dead.